 When dead load deflections need to be considered in designs, use the tabulated values.
-Where the higher deflections can be tolerated, then the spans can be increased to 4800mm for single spans for N1 to N3; 5000 for end and internal spans for N1 to N3.
+Where the higher deflections can be tolerated, then the spans can be increased to 4800 mm for single spans for N1 to N3; 5000 for end and internal spans for N1 to N3.

 Note: For pitched structures when dead load deflections need consideration, use a maximum span of 3300.
+During Installation and maintenance boards or ladders should be placed appropriately to distribute the load.